Come explore the programs Emerson has for you and your family.

 - Chalice Sparks — 4 and 5 year olds

 - Chalice Kids — Kindergarten through First grade

 - Junior Youth — Middle School

 - Senior Youth — High School Young Adults

 Sensitive Subjects are a difficult matter for all ages whether you’re asking questions or trying to answer them.
 Our Whole Lives or OWL is taught all over the country to youth and adults who have questions and need answers.
 Send your children to a trained and certified teacher knowing they will received the answers they seek in a safe, respectful, honest and supportive environment.

 Friends and social events are an important part of every community.
-Waldo’s coffee house is your chance to engage with others like you.
-On the second Saturday of the month join us as we celebrate our connection with each other through music, food and drink.
+Waldo’s Coffeehouse is your chance to engage with others.
+On the second Saturday of the month, join us as we celebrate our connection with each other through music, food, and drink.

 Reading is an especially enjoyable way to broaden and deepen your perspective on life.
 Reading together adds a personal dimension.
 It’s a great way to meet and get to know others in the Emerson community.
 The group meets in room 125 at 2:00 pm on the second Tuesday of the month Contact Ginger White for more information.
 Click here to see this year’s reading list